How to get a Reciprocal Healthcare Agreement Certificate (RHA)

 Follow this information to obtain this service:

-- Persons issued with the RHA Entitlement Card will be entitled for free healthcare services in local public healthcare institutions on an in-patient and out-patient basis as well as other specialist services provided for Maltese nationals.
+- Persons issued with the RHA Entitlement Certificate will be entitled for free healthcare services in local public healthcare institutions on an in-patient and out-patient basis as well as other specialist services provided for Maltese nationals.

-- treatment abroad including the UK
+- Treatment abroad including the UK

-- the European Health Insurance Card
+- The European Health Insurance Card (EHIC)

 Who is eligible for the Service?

-Applying for an RHA Entitlement Card
+Applying for an RHA Entitlement Certificate

 You can apply by:

-Renewing an RHA Entitlement Card
+Renewing an RHA Entitlement Certificate